-Budget Narrative Guidelines: (PY 2020-2024 Local Continuation Grant Applications)
+Budget Narrative Guidelines: (PY 2020-2024 Local Continuation Grant Applications).
 All eligible recipients' budget line items will be evaluated and approved based on the CLNA results and written narrative in the local continuation application to support direct alignment of the CLNA results to the proposed Budget expenditures.

-Perkins V allows eligible recipients to use funds to develop, coordinate, implement, or improve career and technical education programs to meet the needs identified in the comprehensive local needs assessment.
+Perkins V allows eligible recipients to use funds to develop, coordinate, implement, or improve CTE programs to meet the needs identified in the CLNA.

-Therefore, all budget narratives must be aligned with the 2022-2023 CLNA priorities and needs addressed in the narrative sections of this application.
+Therefore, all budget narratives must be aligned with the 2023-2024 CLNA priorities and needs addressed in the narrative sections of this application.
 This information is significant as it relates to how eligible recipients will be allowed to support CTE program costs with Perkins V funds.

-- a.
-Eligible recipients must complete and submit a signed Secondary or Postsecondary CTE
+Eligible recipients must complete and submit a signed Secondary or Postsecondary CTE Assurances Form.
+This form is located in the attachments section of this application.

-Assurances Form.
-This form is located in the attachments section of this application. - b.
-Eligible recipients must complete and submit the Budget Narrative Form, DOE 101, located in the customized Secondary or Postsecondary Excel Workbook which is located in the OGM ShareFile System Folder Name: Perkins RFA Downloads - c.
-Budget Narrative must align with the following: - a.
-(Sec.
-134) Comprehensive Local Needs Assessment Results; - b.
-(Sec.
-135) Requirements for Uses of Funds; and - c.
-(Sec.
-135) Size, Scope, and Quality to be effective.
+Eligible recipients must also complete and submit the Budget Narrative Form, DOE 101, located in the Secondary or Postsecondary Excel Workbook posted to the Division's website here.

+The Budget Narrative must align with:

+• (Sec.
+134) CLNA Results;

+• (Sec.
+135) Requirements for Uses of Funds; and

+• (Sec.
+135) SSQ to be effective.

-To meet this requirement of Perkins V, eligible recipients must provide on the DOE 101, Budget Narrative Form under Column (3), Account Title and Narrative, the specified CLNA need, Requirements for the Uses of Funds and Program number or CIP#, for all budgetary line items supported with Perkins V funds such as salaries, travel, professional development, equipment, supplies, etc.
+To meet this requirement of Perkins V, eligible recipients must provide on the DOE 101, Budget Narrative Form under Column (3), Account Title and Narrative, the specified CLNA need, Requirements for the Uses of Funds and \Program number or CIP number, for all budgetary line items supported with Perkins V funds such as salaries, travel, professional development, equipment, supplies, etc.